Guinness VCT Hero 2

 Guinness looks for companies with proven technology or services requiring scale-up capital.
 The VCT targets young businesses with good growth potential as well as strong balance sheets and cash flows.
 Companies should preferably be generating revenues of £1 million or more.

-The average revenue of the current VCT portfolio at point of investment was £5.2 million.
-As at March 2025, the average portfolio company reported revenues of £7.8 million over the previous 12 months.
+As at March 2026, the average portfolio company reported revenues of £9.2 million over the previous 12 months.

 AIM-quoted companies